killfill/ga-proxy/README.md

-Google Analitics Proxy
+Google Analytics Proxy
 =========

-[ga-proxy] a little (but handy!) service, that abstract the google api oauth autentication so other tools can use the [google analitics api] directly, without worring about that stuff.
+[ga-proxy] a little (but handy!) service, that abstract the google api oauth autentication so other tools can use the [google analytics api] directly, without worring about that stuff.

 Instalation
 --